Assistant Head Coach

 2011 - Sun Bowl

 Kalani Sitake (pronounced ka-lah-nee sih-TA-kay), a member of head coach Kyle Whittingham's original staff, will close out a decade at Utah in the fall.
 Hired as the linebacker coach in 2005, Sitake would become the first native Tongan defensive coordinator at an NCAA Football Bowl Subdivision school in 2009.
 He added assistant head coach to his title in 2012.

 Sitake has maintained Utah's longtime tradition as one of the top defensive teams in the nation even against the prolific offenses of the Pac-12 Conference.
-The Utes have finished in the top-25 of the NCAA defensive statistical rankings 19 times in his first nine years, with 10 of those coming since Utah joined the Pac-12 in 2011.
+The Utes have finished in the top 25 of the NCAA defensive statistical rankings 18 times in his first nine years, with 10 of those coming since Utah joined the Pac-12 in 2011.

 In their first Pac-12 season, the Utes led the conference in scoring defense, pass efficiency defense, interceptions and fourth-down conversion defense, while finishing third in total defense and rushing defense.
 In 2012, Utah led the Pac-12 Conference in opponent first downs and opponent fourth-down conversion defense, while placing second in rushing defense and fifth in total defense.
-Last year, Sitake's defense led the Pac-12 in sacks per game and finished third in rushing defense.
+Last year, Sitake's defense led the Pac-12 in sacks per game and finished third in rushing defense and tackles for loss.

 Sitake has coached nine players to a total of 10 first-team all-conference awards (five Mountain West Conference, four Pac-12 Conference), a Morris Award winner and two Freshman All-Americans.